jfloff/grpc-spring-boot-examples/README.md

 * **`greeter-bean-interceptors`**: Same as greeter but we add an interceptor to the server(`LogInterceptor.java`).
 Based on [LogNet/grpc-spring-boot-starter examples](https://github.com/LogNet/grpc-spring-boot-starter/tree/master/grpc-spring-boot-starter-demo).

+* **`calculator`**: Standard calculator, we parse the calculation form an env variable on the client, and then we send the parcels over to the server.
+Based on [LogNet/grpc-spring-boot-starter examples](https://github.com/LogNet/grpc-spring-boot-starter/tree/master/grpc-spring-boot-starter-demo).

 ## Requirements

 Our Docker images are based on [jfloff/docker-thrike](https://github.com/jfloff/docker-thrike) which already everything we need set up, namely: Tomcat, Gradle, Protobuf and gRPC.
 If you want to bypass Docker and deploy on our own machine, check the [Dockerfile at jfloff/docker-thrike](https://github.com/jfloff/docker-thrike/blob/master/8.5/Dockerfile) for some hints on how to setup your system.